 Mucilaginous fucus seaweed is often considered to be a type of demulcent "herb", which can offer soothing effects and cleansing actions that may be helpful for reducing gastrointestinal inflammation.

-Alginate is one of the polysaccharides in sea vegetables known for its ability to prevent the absorption various ingested toxins and chemical mutagens.
+Alginate is one of the polysaccharides in sea vegetables known for its ability to prevent the absorption of various ingested toxins and chemical mutagens.

 According to seaweed guru Ryan Drum PhD, iodine-rich seaweeds like bladderwrack can protect the body and specially the thyroid gland from radioactive nuclear isotopes like iodine-131, the most common radioiodine contaminant created from nuclear fallouts. (*) In other words, when dietary sources of iodine-127 are present, it can offer a radioprotective effect by blocking the uptake of radioactive iodine-131.